Chirantanbanik/Number-Game-in-Python/README.md

 # Number-Game-in-Python
-Hi, this is my First code in Github
+Hi Githubians, this is my First code in Github.